-- Stormwater Best Management Practices: Other Pollutant Load Reducing Controls - includes impervious surface mitigation, infiltration, filtration, vegetative buffers and conveyance, and retention / detention; and - Natural Features and Resources Management includes identification, protection, and restoration of natural features - Recreation Promotion and Enhancement includes program coordination and opportunity enhancement (parks, boat launches, trails, fishing spots).
+- Natural Features and Resources Management includes identification, protection, and restoration of natural features; and - Recreation Promotion and Enhancement includes program coordination and opportunity enhancement (parks, boat launches, trails, fishing spots).

 The actions in these categories have specific details, including: the lead agency, the schedule, cost estimates, technical and financial assistance, the authority related to the action, any clarifying comments, permit requirement commitments (where appropriate), and applicability to the major stressors affecting the subwatershed.